After Losing to Muhammad Ali in the ‘Rumble in the Jungle,’ George Foreman Fought Five Guys in a Single Night as Ali Mocked Him From Ringside

 Foreman then knocked out Terry Daniels, the most well-known fighter of the five, as he was the first to challenge Joe Frazier after Frazier defeated Ali in the “Fight of the Century” in 1971.
 Foreman and Daniels also got into it after their “official” fight was over, and the corners also got into the mix.
 At one point, Foreman even shoved one of his own guys across the ring.

 At the end of the final fight, Foreman raised his arms in triumph, but nobody was a winner on this night.
-Sure, Foreman proved he had stamina as he was in the ring for close to an hour (he obviously wasn’t fighting the whole time), but this was an overall embarrassment to the sport of boxing.
+Sure, Foreman proved he had stamina as he was in the ring for close to an hour (he obviously wasn’t fighting the whole time).
+But this was an overall embarrassment to boxing.
 And the Toronto crowd certainly had no problem voicing its displeasure.

 Following the five-fight charade in Toronto, Foreman continued to call out Muhammad Ali but never secured a rematch before abruptly retiring in 1977 following an upset loss to Jimmy Young.